A growing trend reveals that college freshmen aren’t just preparing a goodbye speech to their families, but to their faith as well.

 1. Get Plugged Into a Ministry

 Whatever your theological background, get plugged in with a group of solid believers who love God and love people.
-I chose to become involved with Bama Cru, Campus Crusade for Christ’s chapter at Alabama.
+I chose to become involved with Bama Cru, Cru’s chapter at Alabama.
 Surrounding myself with a community of believers, I created relationships and gained a deeper understanding of the Christian faith.
 It wasn’t until college when I realized Christianity was not just a certain religion, but also a relationship with Jesus.

 2. Take On a Leadership Role